nicolacimmino/C64-Music-Routine/README.md

 The following instructions are available in IMC.
 Most intructions, once executed, cause the execution of the following instruction to take place immediately, except for those intructions that return a status register with the Yield (Y) flags set.
 Instructions returning with the Y bit set will cause the player to give up execution for that voice until the next frame triggers a call to the routine.

 Each instruction is encoded in the high nibble of the command value.
 The lower nibble of the same byte is the first, 4 bits, parameter of the instructions, this is referred as P0.
-Some commands require am other byte to encode an other parameter, this is referred to as P0.
+Some commands require an other byte to encode an other parameter, this is referred to as P0.

 ```
 0          8         16